jncraton/operating-systems-cpsc4420/lectures/26-file-system-implementation.md

 - Some files are very large
 - We create a deeper tree
-- The early blocks are still linked direction from the inode then the single indirect block
+- The early blocks are still linked directly from the inode then the single indirect block

 ---